-Sunflower's $9,950 security drone will protect your home autonomously
+Sunflower's $9,950 security drone can protect your home autonomously

 The drone element, called the Bee, is an automatically deployed autonomous drone with collision avoidance and GPS which can observe your property from the air and stream live video.
 The Bee lives in the Hive, a waterproof housing and charging station which holds the hardware required for the system's AI.

 The idea is that the Sunflowers detect unexpected activity near your home and sends an alert to your smartphone.
-Then you can choose to launch the Bee to get a clear view of goings-on at your properties.
+Then you can choose to launch the Bee to get a clear view of goings-on at your property.

 Unfortunately, if you like the sound of your own robo-protector, it won't come cheap.
-The starting price for pre-orders for the system is $9,950, and delivery to customers is expecting to begin in mid-2020.
+The starting price for pre-orders for the system is $9,950, and delivery to customers is expected to begin in mid-2020.